EMI · Emotional Metabolism Index

 The Diagnostic

-Five dimensions, twenty-five questions, five minutes.
-A score from 0 to 100, your archetype placement (Brittle → Regenerative), and an action plan scoped to your role and industry.
-Available to anyone.
+Phase 0 (Purpose Audit and Rediscovery) gates the EMI 25-question diagnostic.
+Five Purpose-clarity items first; if the team passes, proceed to the five dimensions.
+A composite score from 0 to 100, archetype placement (Brittle → Regenerative), and an action plan scoped to your role and industry.

 Layer 2